Blood Centers of the Pacific Reference Lab

 - Impending stroke: cerebral vascular disease with persistent decrease in O2 delivery to the cerebrum.

-Emergency status should be considered for patients who:
+Emergency (STAT**) status should be considered for patients who:

 IRL Test Menu

-Blood Centers of the Pacific Immunohematology Reference Laboratory offers the following list of the services:
+Blood Centers of the Pacific Immunohematology Reference Laboratory offers the following list of testing services:

 Tests Performed: Red Cell Serology